moq-wg/moq-transport/draft-lcurley-moq-transport.md

 normative:
   QUIC: RFC9000
-  QUIC-RECOVERY: RFC9002
   WebTransport: I-D.ietf-webtrans-http3

 informative:
-  NewReno: RFC6582
-  BBR: I-D.cardwell-iccrg-bbr-congestion-control-02

 --- abstract

-This document defines the core behavior for MoQTransport, a media transport protocol over QUIC.
-MoQTransport allows a producer of media to publish data and have it consumed via subscription by a multiplicity of endpoints.
+This document defines the core behavior for Media Over QUIC Transport(MOQT), a media transport protocol over QUIC.
+MOQT allows a producer of media to publish data and have it consumed via subscription by a multiplicity of endpoints.
 It supports intermediate content distribution networks and is designed for high scale and low latency distribution.